zeromq/czmq/README.txt

         pid = 0;
     #endif

-zapi uses the GNU autotools system, so non-portable code can use the macros this defines.
+libzapi uses the GNU autotools system, so non-portable code can use the macros this defines.
 It can also use macros defined by the zapi_prelude.h header file.

 ### Technical Aspects